-- salary through the date of termination; - any bonus earned but not yet paid for the most recently completed fiscal year; - a pro rata bonus (calculated as above); - a lump sum severance payment equal to two times the sum of the highest annual salary and bonus (or current year reference bonus if higher) within the five years prior to the year of termination; - continuation of health, welfare and other fringe benefits applicable immediately prior to termination for a period of two years; - additional age and length of service equal to two years in calculating the pension and supplemental retirement benefits payable to the named executive officers under our Retirement Plan and Restoration Plan; and - a cash payment to be used toward outplacement services equal to \$20,000.
+- salary through the date of termination; - any bonus earned but not yet paid for the most recently completed fiscal year; - a pro rata bonus (calculated as above); - a lump sum severance payment equal to two times the sum of the highest annual salary and bonus (or current year reference bonus if higher) within the five years prior to the year of termination; - · continuation of health, welfare and other fringe benefits applicable immediately prior to termination for a period of two years; - additional age and length of service equal to two years in calculating the pension and supplemental retirement benefits payable to the named executive officers under our Retirement Plan and Restoration Plan; and - a cash payment to be used toward outplacement services equal to \$20,000.

-The timing of payments under the Prior Retention Agreements is subject to applicable provisions of Section 409A of the Internal Revenue Code.
-In addition, the Prior Retention Agreements require gross-up payments for any excise tax imposed on the named executive officer if payments under the agreements are deemed to be "excess parachute payments" under Section 280G of the Internal Revenue Code (Section 280G).
+The timing of payments under the Prior Retention Agreements is subject to applicable provisions of Section 409A of the Code.
+In addition, the Prior Retention Agreements require gross-up payments for any excise tax imposed on the named executive officer if payments under the agreements are deemed to be "excess parachute payments" under Section 280G of the Code (Section 280G).

 Current Retention Agreements.
 In 2016, our board of directors adopted a new form of executive retention agreement for new agreements entered into from and after November 16, 2016 (Current Retention Agreement, and together with the Prior Retention Agreements, the Executive Retention Agreements).
 Ms. Krause entered into a Current Retention Agreement when she became our vice president, general counsel and secretary on July 1, 2018.
+Mr. Flynn entered into a Current Retention Agreement when he became our vice president on July 1, 2019.